Graduate research journey

 A Graduate Research Study Plan (GRSP) is a structured agreement between you and your supervisor.
 It articulates the goals and planned progression of your research, as well as your resource, knowledge and skills development needs.

-You’ll need to complete an initial GRSP in consultation with your supervisor within the first two weeks of enrolling at UTS.
-You’ll also need to revisit it at each stage of your candidature to ensure that it remains an accurate reflection of your research aspirations.
+You must complete an initial GRSP in consultation with your supervisor within the first two weeks of enrolling at UTS.
+When completing, you'll need to reference the Managing and Progressing a Research Career (MAPARC) framework, which will guide your skills development throughout your candidature.
+You’ll also need to revisit your GRSP at each stage of your candidature to ensure that it remains an accurate reflection of your research aspirations.

 Stages of candidature

 Your research program will be divided into three stages:

 - Stage 3: Confirmation of readiness to submit your thesis for examination.

 Each stage must be completed with a designated timeline, depending on your degree type and whether you’re studying full-time.

 Detailed information on stages of candidature and stage assessments can be found on the candidature progression page.